Incident Response Management: Do You Have a Plan?

 Identity and Object Protection (IDOP) uses several methods of defense.
 Useful in detecting and blocking data exfiltration attempts, it has the capacity to scan encrypted data by finding keywords in data patterns.
 IDOP enlists a variety of methods such as password protection, encryption, and access control systems to limit who can access data, in order to protect physical and digital assets.
 IDOP also monitors and audits information to identify suspicious activity quickly.

 Data Encryption Protocol (DEP) is a loss prevention technique that encrypts data, assures proper data storage, and utilizes two-factor authentication to prevent unauthorized access.
-There are also other network security devices that prevent files from being executed, including Data Protection Impact Assessment (DPI) which is used to identify the potential risks to data security that might result from a particular project or activity.
+There are also other network security devices that prevent files from being executed, including Data Protection Impact Assessment (DPIA) which is used to identify the potential risks to data security that might result from a particular project or activity.
 It uses advanced tools such as artificial intelligence analytics and machine learning algorithms and is considered an instrument for analysis when making decisions on how best to protect data and minimize potential risks.

 Protect Your Business